vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 ## Stage 4: Install the Tanzu Application Platform onto Minikube

 You are now ready to install the Tanzu Application Platform onto your Minikube cluster.
 First, to make this task easier, you will create some environment variables in the terminal you’ll be using for the rest of the installation.
-These variables include usernames and passwords for the Tanzu Network and the Docker Registry that you are using to store your application container images.
+These variables include usernames and passwords for the Tanzu Network and the Docker Registry where you will store your container images.

 {{% note %}}
 In the code below [Docker Hub](https://hub.docker.com/) is recommended as the `DOCKER_SERVER`.
-Personal (free) Docker Hub accounts have [usage limits](https://www.docker.com/pricing/) that may interrupt your installation depending on your daily use.
+Personal (free) Docker Hub accounts have [usage limits](https://www.docker.com/pricing/).
+These limits may interrupt your installation depending on your daily use.
 {{% /note %}}

+<strong><p>
     1. Create the Tanzu Application Platform installation environment variables:
+</strong></p>

 {{< tabpane >}}
 {{< tab header="Windows" >}}

-Fill in the missing details below as necessary.
+Fill in the missing details as you create these environment variables in your PowerShell.

 ```powershell
 # Create Tanzu Application Platform Install Environment Variables